reactivepixel/practice-exercises/CONTRIBUTING.md

 ![](assets/pr.png)

 Leave a message referencing the issue, tagging any necessary people, and describing your update.
 Make sure you've completed any pre-PR checks as noted in the pull request template.
 Also confirm that you've selected the right branches to merge.
-If there are conflicts preventing a merge, you'll want to make sure you've pulled and updates from the original repo that may have happened since you started working.
+If there are conflicts preventing a merge, you'll want to make sure you've pulled any updates from the original repo that may have happened since you started working.
 Refer to [Syncing a fork - User Documentation](https://help.github.com/articles/syncing-a-fork/) for details on syncing changes to your fork.

 ![](assets/pr-settings.png)